Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Architecture/Computer Microarchitectures (Computer Organization) & von Neumann Model/Computer Processors/Multiprocessors and Multicore Processors/Multiprocessors and Multicore Processors.md

-# Multiprocessor and Multicore Organization
+# Multiprocessors and Multicore Processors

 [TOC]